Harnessing the power of tech to connect for good.

 Our updated Being trusted: our code is our mandatory training for all colleagues and spells out our commitments on responsible tech and human rights.

-And we encourage anyone with concerns about human rights in our operations to contact our Speak Up helpline.
+And as part of our commitment to identify and remedy harms, we encourage anyone with concerns about human rights in our operations to contact our Speak Up helpline.

 Our Responsible Tech Steering Group oversees how we implement our tech principles.
 This year it continued looking into our emerging risks and strategic growth areas.
 It invited external experts to help define our approach to topics like children’s rights, evolving high risk markets and customers, and new products and innovation.

-We apply our principles right from the start when we design new tech and we work to systematically build ethical decision-making into product design processes.
+• We apply our principles right from the start when we design new tech and we work to systematically build human rights due diligence into product design processes.

 Our data ethics team and responsible tech steering group lead our thinking as we work to systematically build ethical decision-making into product design processes.